alexeiaccio/foliobot/README.md

 ### Second step

-When you chosen adressess for your _Forwarding page_ you will see an `inline request` in chat with him/her.
+When you chosen addressee for your _forwarding page you will see an `inline request` in chat with him/her.
 Press on it!

 ![Inline query](./app/public/images/06-Chat-@foliobot.png)